 All tape devices should be configured as DOWN in the tmf.config file on all nodes.
-The loaders may be configured as UP and the tmf service may be enabled to start automatically at boot time (chkconfig tmf on) for all nodes.
-(However, the resource agent will start tmf and configure the loader up if necessary.)
+The loaders should be configured as UP but the tmf service must be disabled at boot time (chkconfig tmf off) for all nodes.The resource agent will start tmf and configure the loader up as needed.